Develop a career in software engineering

 Study a Bachelor of Software Engineering at UC and you will:

-- achieve comprehensive insight into engineering aspects of computer science
+- achieve comprehensive insight into the engineering aspects of computer science

 - study the current programming languages at an intensive level